In this section

 Take the completed form to a customer service centre to get a copy of your traffic history.
-You will be able to find the address of the nearest centre to you by looking on the Department of Transport and Main Roads website.
-You can telephone 13 23 80 to find out what the current fee is to get a copy of your traffic history.
-If there is not a centre near you, then you can post the completed form together with the necessary fee to:
+You can find the nearest centre to you by looking on the Department of Transport and Main Roads website.
+You can call 13 23 80 to find out the fee to get a copy of your traffic history.
+If there is not a centre near you, then you can post the completed form together with the fee to:

 Customer Service Support